 Q2: Does the Board has any priority areas for funding under CRG scheme?

 A2: No. The Board funds all the areas of Science and Engineering without discriminating between disciplines.
 The proposal will be funded if it has novelty and the investigator has the competence to execute the project.

 Q3: I am currently executing an CRG project in the area of Chemical Sciences.
 I want to apply for an another CRG project in Physical Sciences.
 Will I be funded another project?

 A3: No. The Board funds only one project to an Investigator at a time, except in cases where calls for proposals are invited for specific areas/schemes/programs.

 A4: Yes.
-Co-Investigator(s) are allowed in EMR project, provided the work proposed require complementary expertise for its implementation.
+Co-Investigator(s) are allowed in CRG project, provided the work proposed require complementary expertise for its implementation.
 Separate budget can also be provided to the Co-Investigator (s) even if they belong to different institutions.